Gavin-Dreyer/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a UI library.
+It solves a few problems, such as updating the page with data without having to refresh and load the page again.
+Also, the way it is structured around components sharing a specific flow of directional data allows us to break our app down into multiple smaller components.
+This makes it easier to debug and stay organized.

 - [ ] What does it mean to _think_ in react?

+To think in react means to understand that data flows in one direction.
+From top to bottom or bottom to top

 - [ ] Describe state.

+State is what we use to update the virtual DOM.
+By giving state some data, it interacts with the DOM and renders the data via reconciliation.

 - [ ] Describe props.

+Props are what allow components to share/pass states.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is anything that affects something outside of the scope of the function.
+We sync our effects by passing a dependency array at the end of our effect hook.

 ## Project Set Up